moromerx/moromerx/README.md

 LetsDefend.io: [SQL Injection Attacks](https://github.com/moromerx/Detecting-Web-Attacks/blob/main/SQL-Injection-Attacks.md)

-## ⚡ Fun Facts
-* I'm allergic to cats
-* My fav anime is Attack on Titan (Although Jujutsu Kaisen is catchin up 👀)
-* Dubbed as the 'Embodiment of Optimism'

 <!--
 **moromerx/moromerx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.